 1. Obtain total expenses from the accounting system for the reporting period.
 Trace and agree total expenses from Form F-40 to the accounting system using the crosswalk.

-We traced and agreed total expenses from Form F-40, Operating Expenses Summary, to the accounting system utilizing the trial balances and crosswalk for the related funds.
+We traced and agreed total expenses from Form F-40, Operating Expenses Summary, to the accounting system using the crosswalk.

 2. Trace and agree the reconciling items appearing on Form F-40 through the crosswalk to the accounting system.